turingschool/frontend-mod-1-prework/section3/reflection.md

 3. In your own words, explain what an Array method is.

-An array method is a built-in Javascript function that specifically manipulates an array.
+An array method is a built-in Javascript function made specifically to manipulate an array.
 An array method could  effect the number of elements in an array, their indexes, or their contents, among other things.
+Some of these methods mutate, or change, the original array.
+Some do not.
 Examples of array methods are: .pop(), .shift(), and .push().

 4. What is the purpose of a loop?
 When we would use a loop in conjunction with array vs. without?

 A loop is a way to iterate.
 It checks a condition, evaluates whether it is true or false, and executes the prescribed code until the condition evaluates to false.
 It's specifically useful for automating tasks and relieving the programmer and computer from unnecessary repetition.
+There are for loops, while loops, and do...while loops.

 It is best to use a loop in conjunction with an array when we need to evaluate/manipulate each element of an array.
 It is the most efficient way to access each element in an array because loops are counters that can incrementally access elements.